 The Law of User-Generated Code

-Whenever you allow users to edit and control code of your website, you’re doomed.
-It’s only a matter of time until you need to give up and redo the entire website—and, for an extra twist, alienate all users.
+Whenever you allow users to edit code of your website, you’re doomed.
+It’s only a matter of time until you need to give up and redo the entire website—and, adding insult to injury, alienate your users.

 Technically this has been the fate of MySpace, and it will be the destiny of Tumblr.

-The reason is that user-generated and user-edited code jams the whole idea of constantly maintaining and improving our websites (web design is a process), and that users, left with HTML and CSS reign, write garbage code (no one can blame them).
+The reason is that user-generated and user-edited code jams the whole idea of constantly maintaining and improving our websites (web design is a process), and that users, left with HTML and CSS reign, write poor code (no one can blame them).

 Yet!
 This is all cool.
 Just as MySpace and Tumblr will have been aware of this problematique for their platforms, others will have consciously accepted this challenge, too.
 Sometimes what already helps is awareness, and once we are aware, we can do a little even about doom.